 Are customers abandoning calls because they are waiting in line for too long?
 This can hurt your business if not taken care of quickly.
 Long call waiting times lead to frustrated and dissatisfied customers.
-Here we will look at a few different ways you can reduce average hold times in your virtual call center.
+Here we will look at a few different ways you can reduce average hold times in a call center.

 Call Center Hold Time Standards